MASTER of ARTS DEGREE AT CSULB DANCE

 MA Degree Description and Philosophy

-The M.A. in Dance offers both studio and theory courses in its curriculum.
+The M.A. in Dance is run as a Special Sessions Program through the University's College of Continuing and Professional Education.
+The M.A. program of study consists of three intensive summer sessions of 9-12 units of coursework and the successful completion of comprehensive exams taken during and immediately following the third summer.
+The M.A. in Dance offers both studio and theory courses; it is designed to broaden and deepen dance knowledge and skills, including hands-on experience in dance concert production.
 All courses are designed to introduce new concepts and trigger deeper thought and analysis in the field of dance.
 All courses in the M.A. degree are at the graduate level and are offered only to graduate students.

 Criteria for Admission into the Program